The Establishment of Our Church

 Following the leading of the Lord, in October 1992, Rev. David Scudder accepted the pastorate of Bethel Chapel.
 Leaving a pastorate in Plymouth, North Carolina, he and his family made the transition to this an inner-city ministry with excitement and eagerness to begin the work to which God had called them.

-How marvelous it is to see God’s faithful leading over the last one hundred years.
+How marvelous it is to see God’s faithful leading over the last one hundred and twenty five years.
 With grateful hearts, we thank Him!
 May God continue to bless as Bethel endeavors to be a lighthouse in Juniata Park, pointing many to the “Lamb of God, which taketh away the sins of the world.”